LeeBigelow/pegasus-theme-slatest/README.md

 * Last Played collection.
 * Game description is scrollable.
 Toggle between gamelist and description focus with Tab or Details Key.
 * All Games collection and List Filtering added
 * Use TAB and SHIFT-TAB to cycle between gamelist, filter, and description focus.
-For now a keyboard is still need to type in the filter the gamepad's Details Key only toggles between the gamelist and description.
+A keyboard is needed to type in the filter so the gamepad's Details Key only toggles between the gamelist and description.

 Todo: